bpmsoasolutions/jet-komponents/README.md

 </oj-button>
 ```

-## Benefits

-The main benefits are that your jet components are compact (less code), these increase the legibility of the code.
+By using the utility components declared in a more compact fashion and with less code,increasing the code readability.

 ## Getting started

+First you need to get the utility, so install the jet-komponents module with:

-Install the module with: `bower install jet-komponents`
+​     `bower install jet-komponents`

-Add it to your requireJs config:
+Then, add it to your requireJs config as follows:

 ```javascript
 /* ... */